shawna-p/RenPy-Achievements/README.md

     A displayable (usually an image path) which will be used in the gallery when this achievement is locked.
 If not provided, it defaults to the "locked_achievement" image, which can be found declared in `achievements.rpy`.
 You can re-declare this to point to whichever image you like.

 `stat_max`
     An integer.
 If provided, this is used to track progress towards completion of an achievement.
 Reaching this number means the achievement is completed.
-So, for example, if you have an achievement for reading all 10 chapters in your game, then `stat_max` would be `10` and you'd use the `progress` or `add_progress` methods (described below) to add progress as the player progresses through the chapters.
+So, for example, if you have an achievement for reading all 10 chapters in your game, then `stat_max` would be `10` and you'd use the `add_set_progress`, `progress`, or `add_progress` methods (described below) to add progress as the player progresses through the chapters.

 `stat_modulo`
     An integer.
 This is a bit confusing but perhaps this use case will make it clearer: say you have an achievement which has 300 steps to complete (maybe it's collecting items or it's tracking completion to 100% complete the game).
 In order to avoid sending progress updates to Steam of 0.3% completion towards the goal, we only want to send an update every time the player gets 1% closer to the goal.
 In such a case, you'd set `stat_modulo` to `3`, because `300 % 3 = 0` (300 modulo 3 equals 0).
 When this happens, Ren'Py sends a progress update to Steam.